arilamstein/rp/f-strings.md

 ## Evaluated Expressions

-While the main use of f-strings is to embed variables in strings, you can also use it to embed evaluated expressions.
+While the main use of f-strings is to embed variables in strings, you can also use them to embed evaluated expressions.
 For example, here's a program that calculates the result of 2+2 inside an f-string:

 ```python